-There are many reasons to save a webpage to PDF such as to gather and use information from a table of data or to read a page later when you will be offline.
+There are many reasons to save a webpage as a PDF such as to gather and use information from a table of data or to read a page later when you will be offline.
 PDF is a great format as it can be read on pretty much any device.

-Saving a webpage as a PDF couldn't be easier!
-We'll be showing you how to save a webpage as a PDF in Google Chrome, however it's almost exactly the same process in most web browsers.
+It couldn't be easier to save a webpage as a PDF!
+We'll be showing you how to save a webpage as a PDF in Google Chrome, however you can convert web pages to PDF in most web browsers.

-Go to the URL of the webpage you'd like to save as PDF.
+Go to the webpage to convert to PDF.

 Right click anywhere on the page and select 'Print...', or use shortcut

-Once the print dialog box shows up, change the 'Destination' to be 'Save as PDF'.
+Once the print dialog box shows up, change the 'Destination' to be 'Save as PDF' in order to save your webpage to a PDF.
 In other browsers the wording may differ slightly, just be sure to choose the option that ends with 'to PDF' or 'as PDF'.

 Click 'Save' then a 'Save As' dialog box will appear.
 Move to the folder you'd like to save it in then click 'Save'.
 You can rename it here if you'd like to.

-The webpage has now been saved as a PDF document.
+You have now saved a webpage to PDF format.
 If you are looking to extract tabular data from the PDF, try PDFTables for converting PDF to Excel or CSV.